 In March of 2020, the Secure 5G and Beyond Act of 2020 was signed into law by the executive branch of the United States.
 This legislation will help the US government develop a strategy to help secure 5G connected infrastructure and all the devices that will use this technology in the future.

-Make it a personal and business habit to enforce connected devices cyber security.
+Make it a personal and business habit to protect Internet of Things with better cyber security.
 Establishing a routine that safeguards these connected devices is the foundation of a safe cyber security framework.

 Create a goal to protect data with connected devices cyber security:

 Scaling cyber security

 As your business grows (both in size and dependence on technology), it is key to create a cyber security plan that will scale with the company.
 If your organization takes connected device security seriously, it will be able to adopt this new expectation as a mandatory practice at the company.

 This can be achieved through a comprehensive approach in: